Lawyers Taking Action Against Marine Pollution And Oil Spills

 Experience In Handling Marine Pollution Cases

-The marine pollution lawyers at Brodsky Micklow Bull & Weiss LLP have decades of experience in the marine pollution area and we are one of the few maritime plaintiff’s counsel with firsthand experience representing shipping interests and the insurers who provide marine insurance coverage for oil spill damages.
+The lawyers at Brodsky Micklow Bull & Weiss LLP have decades of experience in the marine pollution area, and we are one of the few maritime plaintiff’s counsel with firsthand experience representing shipping interests and the insurers who provide marine insurance coverage for oil spill damages.
 Although we no longer represent such entities, we know marine and tank vessel operations, spill response and ship owner obligations and liabilities from top to bottom, stem to stern.
-San Francisco based partner Edward M. Bull III, for example, has not only been to sea aboard oil tankers, he currently is an adjunct professor of law at the University of San Francisco School of Law where he teaches maritime law, including marine pollution law.
+San Francisco-based partner Edward M. Bull III, for example, has not only been to sea aboard oil tankers, but also he currently is an adjunct professor of law at the University of San Francisco School of Law where he teaches maritime law, including marine pollution law.

 Speak To Our Experienced Attorneys

-Brodsky Micklow Bull & Weiss LLP, in San Diego and San Francisco, represents clients in California and around the world in a large variety of maritime pollution claims.
-Contact our law office by calling 510-268-6180 or toll free at 855-SEA-SOS1.
+Brodsky Micklow Bull & Weiss LLP, represents clients in California and around the world in a large variety of maritime pollution claims.
+Contact our law offices by calling us toll-free at 855-272-5380.